-You can’t sell seat licenses to a machine can you?
+You can’t sell seat licenses to a machine, can you?

 To monetize the IoT, companies need a way to effectively correlate revenues with usage data.
-Selling a flat subscriptions in order to help convert what was once a one-time selling model into a recurring customer relationship is still necessary, especially in many B2C IoT contexts or in certain verticals whereby the cost to deliver the service over the network is negligible, but it is not sufficient.
+Selling a flat subscription in order to help convert what was once a one-time selling model into a recurring customer relationship is still necessary, especially in many B2C IoT contexts or in certain verticals whereby the cost to deliver the service over the network is negligible, but it is not sufficient.

-There isn’t really a concept of a subscription in Usage Based Insurance.
+There isn’t really a concept of a subscription in Usage-Based Insurance.
 All of the telematics usage data from the vehicle is used to calculate a driving score which then is combined with historical usage data to determine the next month’s premium.

 More and more models will keep appearing – IoT is still nascent but it is safe to assume that with all the data that is going to be generated it’s safe to assume that the monetization of IoT will be directly related to the usage of the devices and the outcomes they produce.

 The cloud is only continuing to evolve

 The next phase of its evolution comes in the form of artificial intelligence (AI).
 Many of the first applications of AI and the cloud can be found in the contact center arena whereby systems that can understand languages and applications such as chatbots and digital service agents are replacing current interactive voice response units.
 These next-generation voice-responsive AI systems are replacing humans when it comes to handling customer requests from simple banking queries to ordering a pizza.